Tom Dennis (rugby league)

 Tom Dennis was a professional rugby league footballer who played in the 1930s.
-He played at club level for Castleford (Heritage № 121), and the Featherstone Rovers (Heritage № 124).
+He played at club level for Castleford, and Featherstone Rovers.

 Playing career

 County League appearances

-Tom Dennis played in Castleford's victory in the Yorkshire County League during the 1932–33 season.
+Tom Dennis played in Castleford's victory in the Yorkshire League during the 1932–33 season.

 Club career

-Tom Dennis made his début for the Featherstone Rovers on Saturday 3 February 1934, and he played his last match for the Featherstone Rovers during the 1937–38 season.
+Tom Dennis made his début for Featherstone Rovers on Saturday 3 February 1934, and he played his last match for Featherstone Rovers during the 1937–38 season.